Various Astro Bits I have accumulated.

 I have 2 Meade scopes.
 My very first scope was a computerised 8″ Meade Schmidt-Cassegrain with wedge (which I take out on visits to dark sites), and the 12″ LX200R (which has recently been de-forked to mount on the CGX mount in the obs.

 I don’t use this that much as I prefer to do widefield imaging.

-Orion EON 120mm f/7.5 ED Apochromatic Refractor Telescope
+Orion EON 110mm f/6.6 ED Apochromatic Refractor Telescope

 This is my main imaging scope for DSO’s.
-It has a Doublet 120mm (4.7″) aperture refractor objective lens constructed with high-quality FPL-53 extra-low dispersion (ED) glass
+It has a Doublet 110mm aperture refractor objective lens constructed with high-quality FPL-53 extra-low dispersion (ED) glass

 QSI583WSG Mono Cooled Camera

-This is my main imaging camera.
+Up until recently this was my main DSO imaging camera.
 This camera performs so well.
 The built in Filter Wheel, Cooling and Off Axis Guider make it my goto imaging camera.
 I have never had it frost up while imaging even with the TEC turn on to -20c, due to it having a sealed chamber in front of the sensor.